 1. Non-engaging subject lines: You’ve gotten into a good routine, but unfortunately your subscribers don’t think so.
 If you are sending subject lines with the same structure as you were at the start of your email program – and your key metrics are on the decline – it may be time to do some A/B split testing.

 You may be surprised which subject lines generate opens now.
 Things change and subscribers change therefore your subject lines should too.
-For more information on what to test, read Joanna Lawson-Matthew’s recent blog post, Five Ideas for Email Subject Line Testing.
+For more information on what to test, read the blog post Five Ideas for Email Subject Line Testing.

 2. Abandonment of an email account: There is turnover in every aspect of business and your email database is no exception.
 Think about it: people are bound to change email accounts over time (I switched from Yahoo to Gmail years ago).
 When this occurs, that initial email address no longer equals dollar signs.
 Rather, it now represents a black hole on your email list.
 If you send your campaign to these inactive addresses, they aren’t reaching anyone.
 Additionally, continuing to send to bad/inactive email addresses can negatively impact your overall deliverability